 On August 20, 1964, President Johnson signed Public Law 88-452, the Economic Opportunity Act of 1964, which authorized the formation of local Community Action Agencies as part of the War on Poverty.
 These agencies are directly regulated by the federal government.
 It is the purpose of The Economic Opportunity Act to strengthen, supplement, and coordinate efforts in furtherance of that policy.

 The Economic Opportunity Act of 1964 (EOA) established over 1,000 Community Action Agencies (CAAs) at the local level to implement EOA programs.
 EOA programs included: VISTA (Volunteers In Service To America); Job Corps; Neighborhood Youth Corps; Head Start; Adult Basic Education; Family Planning; Community Health Centers; Congregate Meal Preparation; Economic Development; Foster Grandparents; Legal Services; Neighborhood Centers; Summer Youth Programs; Senior Centers; and others.
 CAAs vary widely across the United States and have changed over time to include services and opportunities that address the conditions of poverty.
 While poverty is defined as a household income at or below 100% of the federal poverty guideline, low-income is generally defined as a household with income at or below 150% of the federal poverty guideline.

-One of our nation’s 1,000 Community Action Agencies is designated to serve Dubois, Pike, and Warrick Counties in Southwestern Indiana.
-To read more about this Community Action Agency, please click on the “Local History” tab.
+TRI-CAP, one of our nation’s 1,000 Community Action Agencies, is designated to serve Dubois, Pike, and Warrick Counties in Southwestern Indiana.
+To read more about TRI-CAP, please visit our website at www.tri-cap.net.